 We carry both pre-cut extension tape tabs and full rolls in just about every kind of tape you could need.
 Like our Ultra Hold Hair Extension Tape, which is designed to be comfortable and strong.
-Or maybe our Easy Green Hair Extension Tape that is made to make install quick and easy.

 Either way, you are giving your client some of the best tape for their extensions and bringing you closer to achieving the Beautify Bond.

 If you have any questions, check out our video for a more visual guide of how to install tape-in hair extensions.
 If that video doesn’t answer your questions, you can also contact us.
 We’ll be glad to help you out however we can.